-Before any student may enhance his/her school career through participation in the school's computer network, s/he and his/her parents must sign the Student Network and Internet Use and Safety Policy and the addendum to the Acceptable Use Policy regarding Bring Your Own Device to school usage.
-These define the conditions under which the student may participate.
-Failure to abide by all of the terms of the agreement may lead to termination of the student's computer account and possible disciplinary action up to and including suspension from school or referral to law enforcement authorities.
+Before any student may enhance their school career through participation in the school's computer network, they and their parents must sign the Student Network and Internet Use and Safety Policy.
+This form defines the conditions under which the student may participate.
+Failure to abide by all of the terms of the agreement may lead to termination of the student's computer account and possible disciplinary action up to and including suspension from school or referral to law enforcement authorities (See Section II, Rule #24 and Rule #25).